2016 CSA: June 25 - October 8

 representation of the seasonal produce we are harvesting; you won't be surprised

 by a bushel of okra some week!
 But satisfied CSA members usually "go with

 the flow" and plan their meals around what is in the box, rather than requiring

 4. Do you like to try new vegetables?
 We often include share veggies that might

-not be widely popular or are used more in other countries.
+not be widely popular or are from other cultures' cooking traditions.
 We include them because

 we like them and believe in their nutritional value.
 We always include recipes